German, Arts and Culture

-To complement the topic taught in week two (Cuisine and Culture) you are also invited to the International Food Festival, arranged in collaboration with the University’s Social Programme.
-The event will occur once per term in addition to your lessons and is a great opportunity for you to socialise with classmates and other students at the Language Centre.
+To complement the topic taught in week two (Cuisine and Culture) you will also attend the International Food Festival, arranged in collaboration with UAL’s Social Programme.
+This event also forms a key part of the course and will provide a great opportunity to socialise with classmates and other students at UAL.

 Classes take place at our High Holborn building, three minutes walk from Holborn underground station in central London.
 They take place one evening per week between 6pm and 8:30pm.

 Dates and fees